yuforium/activitypub-docs/federation.md

 }
 ```

-Here we use `Actor` here to define a topic, but it could just as easily be an extension, such as a `Topic`:
+Here we use `Actor` here to define a topic, but it could just as easily be an additional type, such as a `Topic`:

 ```json
 {